nodiscc/awesome-linuxaudio/README.md

 This list is provided to help you build your own GNU/Linux based A/V production environment.
 Most of the listed software is packaged for [Debian](http://debian.org/), and should be directly installable with `sudo aptitude install softwarename`.
 Software that can be run on other GNU/Linux distributions may also be added to the list.
 This list focuses on sound,  video and live applications.

        Unpackaged
-    ▒   Only in KXStudio packages
+    ▒   Only in KXStudio repositories
        Non-free/closed source